Last updated March 29, 2014

 *also Île Bizard, Île Perrot, Nuns' Island (Île des Soeurs), Île Sainte-Hélène and Île Notre-Dame (the last two islands are parts of Parc Jean-Drapeau)

-Within Canada letters (up to 30 g) cost 63 cents.
-This rate will increase to $1.00 on March 31, 2014.
-To the U.S., letters are $1.10 and elsewhere $1.85.
+Within Canada letters (up to 30 g) cost $1.00.
+To the U.S., letters are $1.20 and elsewhere $2.50.
 There is no postcard rate – a postcard counts as a first-class letter.
-Other rates can be looked up on the Canada Post website as can Canadian postal codes.
+More details here.
+Canadian postal codes can be looked up on the Canada Post website.
 U.S. zip codes can be looked up here.

 Montreal has some areas with free wireless connections and there are cafés that offer free wifi and occasionally even public terminals.
 You may want to consider joining the free wireless group Île Sans Fil and creating an account there before coming to Montreal.
 They provide free wifi in many cafés and other public places.